 2. Stock classification

 To understand more about What is stock?
 You need to classify stocks.
-Currently, joint stock companies often issue two types of stocks: common stocks and preferred stocks.
+Currently, joint stock companies often issue two types of stocks: common stock and preferred stock.

 Common stock (common stock): When owning common stock, investors have the right to freely buy, sell and transfer, attend shareholders' meetings and vote on important issues in the company.
 In addition, shareholders receive dividends based on the business performance of the enterprise and the number of shares held.